CBD against depression

 Primarily mood-enhancing, via monoaminergic systems |

-- CBD is not an approved alternative to antidepressants, but can be used for mild to moderate depressive moods – especially anxiety-related depression or sleep problems – act supportively.
+- CBD is not an approved alternative to antidepressants, but can help with mild to moderate depressive moods – especially anxiety-related depression or sleep problems – supportive effects.

 - antidepressants are standardized, well-studied medications with defined indications, but often with side effects and long latency periods.

-- CBD offers a gentler, multimodal approach, acting primarily anxiolytic, stress-regulating, and anti-inflammatory, but is not sufficiently proven for severe depressive episodes.
+- CBD offers a gentler, multimodal approach, acting especially anxiolytic, stress-regulating and anti-inflammatory, but is not sufficiently proven for severe depressive episodes.

-If you want, I can also formulate a brief recommendation for therapeutic use (e.g., as an add-on) or create a graphical comparison table for a professional audience.
+If you like, I can also formulate a brief recommendation for therapeutic use (e.g., as an add-on) or create a graphical comparison table for a professional audience.

 |